Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/documentation.md

 ## Binary Assembly Documentation

+@if (winrt) {

+Binary assemblies, or types implementing [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly), cannot automatically attempt to probe and look for .xml documentation files due to security sandboxing in @@PlatformName.
+That being said, if .xml documentation files are accessible in certain folder paths, they can be manually loaded per the information in the following section.

+}

+@if (wpf winforms) {

 Binary assemblies, or types implementing [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly), will automatically attempt to probe and look for .xml documentation files of the same name as the .dll in certain file system locations.
-This attempt will not succeed in cases such as in non-full trust XBAPs or Silverlight where security prohibits access to certain file paths.
+This attempt will not succeed in cases such as in non-full trust XBAPs or where security prohibits access to certain file paths.
 If the attempt does succeed and an appropriate .xml documentation file is located, it will be loaded up into a [FileAssemblyDocumentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.Implementation.FileAssemblyDocumentation) instance that gets assigned to the [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly).[Documentation](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IAssembly.Documentation) property.
 If that property is null, then no documentation was able to be automatically loaded for the assembly.

+}

+@if (wpf winforms) {

 ### Probing Logic

 When probing for .xml files, it will first examine the folder that contained the .dll file, if that is known.
 Within this folder, it will search for a localization child folder named by the current culture.
 If a file is not found there, it will look in the folder that contains the .dll.
 If a file is not found there, it will start searching through various known .NET 'Reference Assemblies' folder for the file.

+}

 ## Manually Loading Binary Assembly Documentation